 The bad faith insurance claims attorneys at Munley Law can help when your insurance claim is wrongfully denied.
 We have helped many people obtain maximum compensation from their insurance companies.

-Insurance companies are supposed to be there for your peace of mind.
-Whether you are involved in an automobile accident, a house fire, a burglary, or something else, insurance policies are meant to protect you, your family, and your belongings.
+Insurance policies are supposed to be there for your peace of mind.
+Whether you are involved in an automobile accident, a house fire, a burglary, or another unexpected disaster, insurance policies are meant to protect you, your family, and your belongings.
 In many cases, such as with home and auto insurance, consumers are required by law to carry insurance.

-When your insurance company refuses to pay out on a valid claim, you need a team of experienced attorneys who understand the insurance business.
+When your insurance company refuses to pay out on a valid claim, or only agrees to pay a portion of your claim, you need a team of experienced attorneys who understand the insurance business.
 At Munley Law, our bad faith claims attorneys are well-versed in the tactics used by insurance companies to force you to settle for less than what you deserve.
 We have over 60 years of experience helping clients fight large insurance companies in bad faith claims, bringing you the compensation you deserve.

 At Munley Law, we won’t charge a fee unless we win your case.
 To date, we have won more than $1 billion in settlements and verdicts.